 Our teams are fully mobilized so that you can travel in complete safety.
-Passenger and employee safety is our priority.
+Passengers and employees’ health and safety are our first priority.

 Our main measures, in accordance with local context:

-implementation of distancing measures with seats locked and markings in vehicles, stops or ticket agencies,
+implementation of distancing measures in vehicles, stops or ticket agencies,

 mobilization of our teams to help supervise the wear of masks by passengers where it is recommended,

-no more ticket sales aboard, replaced by contactless payments via mobile phone, bankcards, ticket vending machines or in ticket agencies…
+contactless payments via mobile phone, bankcards, ticket vending machines or in ticket agencies,

 This COVID-19 fight is a collective challenge.
-Everyone’s responsibility is fundamental to ensure the continuity of service on all our services in the best conditions.
+Everyone’s responsibility is fundamental to ensure the continuity of service in the best possible conditions possible.